5 Reasons to visit Chandni Chowk in Old Delhi

 - To marvel at the Cultural Harmony – A visit to Chandni Chowk will be a revelation of the real India.
 How Indians live, worship, eat and work in complete harmony irrespective of their religious inclination.
 It makes you realize that all the communal riots and upheavals are created and ignited by the political parties for their own agendas.
 A Jain temple, Church, Sikh Gurudwara, Hindu temple and a Masjid can be found in close proximity to each other.
 People of all communities have co-existed and thrived for three centuries.
 It is outsiders that come and disturb the equilibrium.

 - For the stunning Wedding Collection – Your wedding trousseau cannot be complete without a visit to the iconic Chandni Chowk.
 To-be brides from all over India come here to complete their wedding shopping.
 Everything from fabrics, bangles, jewelry to breathtaking lehengas can be bought at the bustling market at pocket-friendly prices.
 However, don’t be under the misconception that Chandni Chowk is only for budget shopping.
 Shops like Asiana Couture and Om Prakash Jawahar Lal sell bridal wear with prices running in lakhs.
 Offering incredible replicas of top Indian designers like Sabyasachi, and Manish Malhotra, the high-end shops sell drool-worthy bridal lehengas adorned with intricate, hand-crafted zardozi, sequins and thread work.
-The shops are scattered all over Chandni Chowk, but it is Katra Neel which specializes in wedding shopping.
+There are many bridal wear stores in Chandni Chowk, however Neel Katra specializes in wedding shopping.

 - For the myriad shopping options – The well-spread out the market is quite big and you can find anything and everything here.
 The good news is that the market is divided into several smaller markets that specializes in specific products.
 This adds to the charm of the place and makes it easier for the customers to shop.
 Few of the more popular ‘Katras’ or the sub-markets are –